Home Info Meerkat - Facts, Pictures, Behavior, Diet, Appearance, Characteristics

 Appearance

 They have the height of 25cm to 35cm.
 These small creatures weigh less than a kilogram while in the wild.
 Those in captivity tend to weigh more, as they don’t move much and get a steady supply of food.
 Their tails can be as long as 25cm.
 They have dark-colored eyes with dark rings surrounding their eyes.
 Their fur looks brown with gray flacks and individually unique striped patterns on their backs.
-Their bellies lack fur or any markings to help them absorb heat in the morning and keep themselves warm.
+Their bare bellies, free of fur or markings, help them absorb morning heat and stay warm.

 Meerkat Characteristics